💱 Trade Calculator

 Heatwave

 Heatwave is one of the most underrated farming windows because of the Sundried mutation at 85x.
 The catch is that only crops physically hit by a sun ray receive the mutation.
-Equip a Tanning Mirror before the event starts.
+Equip a Tanning Mirror before the event starts, see the full gears list for where to get one.
 It redirects sun rays toward your garden up to ten times before it breaks.
 Aim the mirror at your rarest and highest base-value seeds so the 85x multiplier lands on crops worth the most.
 Without the mirror you are essentially leaving a top-5 multiplier weather event to chance.
+Once your Sundried crops are ready, run them through the Weight Calculator to estimate final Sheckle value before selling.

 Aurora Borealis and Crystal Beams